jrihon/thesis/chapters/00_chapter/00_section_02.typ

 ==== six-membered rings

 #let content-sixring = [
 The concept of pseudorotation is also ascribed to six-membered rings, and any $n$-membered ring for that matter where $n$ ≥ 4.
-The definition of puckering here is particularly important to us in the field of synthetic nucleic acids, as we are able to substitute the ribose moiety for another type of small molecule.
+The definition of puckering here is particularly important to us in the field of synthetic nucleic acids, as we are able to substitute the ribose moiety for another ring system in the field of XNA.
 This modification can bring about improved properties for pharmaceutical applications.

 //Six-membered sugars, like glucose and derivatives, are conventionally considered in topics like glycosylation of protein residues and the Krebs cycle.
 As it stands, these molecules are often studied for their biochemical properties, like the former often being involved in interactions of antibodies with proteins on the surface of the cell.
 //In our research, we desire to quantify the degree of puckering in order to measure differences in behaviour of the molecule.
-A common modification is that of the Hexitol NA, an XNA with a backbone modification where a methylene (-CH#sub("2")-) is added between the oxygen and the anomeric carbon in DNA.
-This results in a sturdy modification that is able to pair well with RNA oligonucleotides and has the potential to function as a genetic biopolymer #mcite(("Groaz2023hna", "Lescrinier2000rnahna"), biblio).
+A common modification is that of the Hexitol NA (@fig-sugarmods D), a sturdy modification that is able to pair well with RNA oligonucleotides and has the potential to function as a genetic biopolymer #mcite(("Groaz2023hna", "Lescrinier2000rnahna"), biblio).
 Like five-membered rings, these six-membered rings are categorised into different conformations.
 As an extra atom was added to the molecule, the dimensionality of the puckering has increased, resulting in five distinct puckering modes.
 The Chair (#super("Z")C#sub("W")) and Boat (B#sub("Z,W")) are most well known.
 Adjacent to the latter, we encounter the _Skew_ (#super("Z")S#sub("X")), also labeled a _half-boat_.
-Equivalent to the five-//membered ring, the six-membered ring includes the _Envelope_ (E#super("Z")) and the _Twist_  (#super("Z")T#sub("Y")) in its repertoire.
-While the T-conformer is more commonly referred to as a _half-chair_, it makes much more sense to assign it as a _Twist_, as with both five- and six-membered rings this defines a configuration where two consecutive atoms are displaced out-of-plane in opposite directions.
+Equivalent to the five-membered ring, the six-membered ring includes the _Envelope_ (E#super("Z")) and the _Twist_  (#super("Z")T#sub("Y")) in its repertoire.
+While the T-conformer is more// commonly referred to as a _half-chair_, it makes much more sense to assign it as a _Twist_, as with both five- and six-membered rings this defines a configuration where two consecutive atoms are displaced out-of-plane in opposite directions.
 ]
 #let figure-sixring = [
 #figure(